ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 * Restrict access to your instances by using [security groups](/docs/vpc?topic=vpc-configuring-the-security-group).

+* Ensure your instance response hop limit is configured properly.
+An improper configuration can result in timeout errors while trying to reach the service.
+For more information, see [Set the metadata hop limit by using the UI](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#set-hop-limit-ui).

 * Set up [access control lists](/docs/vpc?topic=vpc-using-acls)(ACL) to control all incoming and outgoing traffic in {{site.data.keyword.vpc_full}}.
 An ACL is a built-in, virtual firewall, similar to a security group.
 In contrast to security groups, ACL rules control traffic to and from the subnets, rather than to and from the instances.

 * Use a {{site.data.keyword.vpn_vpc_full}} to establish private connections from your remote networks to your VPCs.